 Section 4.01.
 Administrative Fee.
 The Academy agrees to pay to the College Board an administrative fee of 3% of the State School Aid Payments received by the Academy.
-This fee shall be retained by the College Board from each State School Aid Payment received by the College Board for forwarding to the Academy.
-This fee shall compensate the College Board for overseeing the Academy's compliance with the Contract and all Applicable Law and other related activities for which compensation is permissible.
+This fee shall be retained by the University Board from each State School Aid Payment received by the University Board for forwarding to the Academy.
+This fee shall compensate the University Board for overseeing the Academy's compliance with the Contract and all Applicable Law and other related activities for which compensation is permissible.
+If the Academy elects to enter into a contract for an administrative review with the [University/ College/ District] Charter Schools Office, the costs of performing an administrative review shall not be part of the administrative fee under this section but shall be an added service provided by the [University/ College/ District] Charter Schools Office to the Academy on a fee for service basis, as authorized under the Code.